Marine Studies (MARS)

 Covers the evolution, systematics, anatomy, physiology, and behavior of freshwater, marine, and anadromous fishes from temperate to tropical environments.
 Examines the diversity of fish interactions in aquatic communities; predator/prey relationships, host/symbiont interactions, and the various roles of fishes as herbivores.
 Studies inter- and intraspecific predator-prey relationships among fish populations in aquatic communities and integrates principles of ecology.
 Provides access to the collection of the New England Aquarium resulting in an extraordinary opportunity to understand principles of ichthyology through the study of living fish.
 Hosted each year by a consortium member institution, this Massachusetts Bay Marine Studies Consortium is an intermediate-level survey course.

 MARS 3430.
 Biology of Whales.
 4 Hours.

-Provides a comprehensive review of the biology, ecology, and management of cetaceans.
+Offers a comprehensive review of the biology, ecology, and management of cetaceans.
 A thorough grounding in cetacean mammalogy and population biology seeks to prepare students to understand conservation problems presented as case histories.
-Students are also required to complete an independent research paper on a topic related to cetacean biology.
+Requires students to complete an independent research paper on a topic related to cetacean biology.
 Hands-on activities may include the dissection of a small cetacean and a shore-based whale watch in Cape Cod Bay.
-Hosted each year by a consortium member institution (at Northeastern University Boston campus), this is a Massachusetts Bay Marine Studies Consortium course.
-Prereq.
-BIOL 1107, BIOL 1111, or BIOL 1113.
+Hosted each year by a consortium member institution (at Northeastern University’s Boston campus), this is a Massachusetts Bay Marine Studies Consortium course.